 Other cordless water flossers hold between 165ml and 300ml of water, so this is somewhere in the middle.
 If you have it on the highest setting, which is very powerful, it will use up water more quickly.
 You may have to refill it once per use.

 The tips are easy to attach with a system that locks them into place with a twist.
-Many flossers have heads which you have to push down to click into place, and these can be hard to insert and remove correctly.
-Do note that the heads are fixed into position; you don't get 360° rotation like some other products.
+Many flossers have tips which you have to push down to click into place, and these can be hard to insert and remove correctly.
+Do note that the tips are fixed into position; you don't get 360° rotation like some other products.

 It's also great that it has a low battery indicator, which many others don't.
 Rather than it just stopping half way round your mouth, a red warning light indicates that it's time to charge it.
 The fact that it lasts 20 days or more on a single one-hour charge makes it convenient to use whether at home or away.